 - A green form which must be given to the funeral director in order to arrange the funeral (where a post mortem is held, and the deceased is to be cremated, the Coroner will issue this form)

 Death certificates.
-Every certificate must be purchased, at the time of registration the fee for each certificate is £4.00.
+At the time of registration the cost for each certificate is £4.00.
 This can be paid with cash or card.
 You can also buy copy certificates after registration.

 When someone has died, there are lots of things that need to be done, at a time when you probably least feel like doing them.
 One of these is contacting the government departments and local council services that need to be told.